afyber/shmup-feature-creep/README.md

 This project was made with Java 17 and will almost certainly require it to run/compile.

-The libraries in the `lib` folder (except for the javadoc libraries) should be added as libraries to your project (and be put into any JAR file), and the working folder should be set to `resources`.
+The libraries in the `lib` folder (except for the javadoc libraries) should be added as libraries to your project (and be extracted into any JAR file), and the working folder should be set to `resources`.

 ### Licensing